 1Managing Director and Co-CEO, BPM-D; Affiliated Faculty, University of Pennsylvania, U.S.A.

-2Managing Director and Co-CEO, BPM-D 3Director, BPM-D {Mathias.Kirchmer, Peter.Franz, Rakesh.Gusain}@bpm-d.com
+2Managing Director and Co-CEO, BPM-D

+3Director, BPM-D

+{Mathias.Kirchmer, Peter.Franz, Rakesh.Gusain}@bpm-d.com

-- Keywords: BPM, Business Process Management, Digitalization, Process of Process Management, Execution, Strategy, Process Design, Strategy Execution, Business Processes, Digital Technology, BPM-Discipline, Implementation, Enterprise Architecture, Process Modelling, Value-Driven BPM. - Abstract: Business Process Management (BPM) has become a key manage discipline that translates strategy into people and technology based execution.
+Keywords: BPM, Business Process Management, Digitalization, Process of Process Management, Execution, Strategy,

+Process Design, Strategy Execution, Business Processes, Digital Technology, BPM-Discipline, and technology based execution.
 It helps organizations to realize the full potential of their digitalization initiatives.
 BPM is implemented through the "process of process management" (PoPM).
 To assure continuous improvements of the PoPM an appropriate digitalization approach for the PoPM itself is essential.
 However, little work has been done in this field and companies are failing to recognise the importance of an integrated digitalization of the PoPM.
 This paper presents a successful approach for the digitalization of the PoPM to enable a powerful BPM-Discipline.
 It includes experiences from a first pilot implementation of the developed prototype, the BPM-D Application.